 Note: The index-based query mechanism supports a wide range of queries and is suitable for most applications.
-However, it does not support some kinds of query common in other database technologies: in particular, joins and aggregate queries aren't supported within the Cloud Datastore query engine.
-See Datastore Queries page for limitations on Cloud Datastore queries.
+However, it does not support some kinds of query common in other database technologies: in particular, joins and aggregate queries aren't supported within the Datastore query engine.
+See Datastore Queries page for limitations on Datastore queries.

 Every attempt to insert, update, or delete an entity takes place in the context of a transaction.
 A single transaction can include any number of such operations.
-To maintain the consistency of the data, the transaction ensures that all of the operations it contains are applied to Cloud Datastore as a unit or, if any of the operations fails, that none of them are applied.
+To maintain the consistency of the data, the transaction ensures that all of the operations it contains are applied to Datastore as a unit or, if any of the operations fails, that none of them are applied.

 You can perform multiple actions on an entity within a single transaction.
 For example, to increment a counter field in an object, you need to read the value of the counter, calculate the new value, and then store it back.
 Without a transaction, it is possible for another process to increment the counter between the time you read the value and the time you update it, causing your application to overwrite the updated value.
 Doing the read, calculation, and write in a single transaction ensures that no other process can interfere with the increment.